larryhastings/big/README.md

 * Added
   [`lines`](#liness-separatorsnone--line_number1-column_number1-tab_width8-kwargs)
   and all the `lines_` modifiers.
 These are great for writing little text parsers.
-  For more information, please see the section on [**`lines` and lines modifier functions.**](#lines-and-lines-modifier-functions)
+  For more information, please see the deep-dive on [**`lines` and lines modifier functions.**](#lines-and-lines-modifier-functions)
 * Removed`stripped_lines` and `rstripped_lines` from the `text` module,
   as they're superceded by the far superior